neilstevenson/worldcup/README.md

 This command will do it:

 ```
-java -jar target/worldcup-0.0.1-SNAPSHOT.jar --spring.config.location=classpath:application.yml,file:${HOME}/Documents/application.properties
+java -jar target/worldcup-0.0.1-SNAPSHOT.jar --spring.config.location=file:${HOME}/Documents/application.properties
 ```

-The `--spring.config.location` section indicates to use the `application.yml` file from the classpath (ie. inside the *Jar* file) and the `application.properties` from the file-system.
+The `--spring.config.location` section indicates to use the `application.properties` file from the file-system.
+Obviously you need to set this appropriately!

-This could be made more elegant, feel free to amend to suit you.